 - (2) You may visit the venue one day before the Phase-II online examination to confirm the location so that you are able to report on time on the day of the examination.
 Candidates who report late will not be allowed to take the test. - (3) Both the Admission Letters (for Morning and Afternoon shifts) should be brought with you to the examination venue along with your recent passport size photograph duly pasted on each of them.
 (Preferably the same photograph as was uploaded). - Please also bring currently valid photo identity proof in original and two photocopies (One is to be submitted along with the Morning Shift Admission letter and the other with the Afternoon Shift Admission letter) of the same photo identity proof which you bring in original - THIS IS ESSENTIAL.
 Candidates coming without these documents will not be allowed to take the test.
-During each shift, the Admission Letter along with photocopy of photo identity proof duly stapled together are to be submitted to the invigilator at the end of exam.
-Currently valid photo identity proof may be PAN Card/Passport/Permanent Driving Licence/Voter's Card with photograph / Bank Passbook with photograph/Photo Identity proof issued by a Gazetted Officer on official letterhead / Photo Identity proof issued by a People's Representative on official letterhead/Valid recent Identity Card issued by a recognised College/University/Aadhaar/E-aadhaar Card with a photograph/Employee ID in original/Bar Council Identity card with photograph.
+During each shift, the Admission Letter along with photocopy of photo identity proof duly stapled together are to be submitted at the end of exam by putting it in the designated drop-box.
+Currently valid photo identity proof may be PAN Card/Passport/Permanent Driving Licence/Voter's Card with photograph/Bank Passbook with photograph/Photo Identity proof issued by a Gazetted Officer on official letterhead /Photo Identity proof issued by a People's Representative on official letterhead/Valid recent issued by a recognised College/University/Aadhar/E-aadhar photograph/Employee ID in original/Bar Council Identity card with photograph.
 Please Note - Ration Card and Learner's Driving License will NOT be accepted as valid ID proof for this purpose.
 Please note that your name as appearing on the call letter (provided by you during the process of registration) should exactly match the name as appearing on the photo identity proof.
 Female candidates who have changed first/last/middle name post marriage must take special note of this.
 If there is any mismatch between the name indicated in the Call Letter and Photo Identity Proof you will not be allowed to appear for the exam.
-In case of candidates who have changed their name will be allowed only if they produce original Gazette notification/their original marriage certificate/affidavit in original. - (5) Biometric data (thumb impression) and photograph will be captured before the start of examination at the examination venue.
-Decision of the Biometric data verification authority with regard to its status (matched or mismatched) shall be final and binding upon the candidates.
-Refusal to participate in the process of biometric data capturing / verification on any occasion may lead to cancellation of candidature.
-With regards to the same, please note the following: - (a) If fingers are coated (stamped ink/mehndi/coloured...etc), ensure to thoroughly wash them so that coating is completely removed before the examination day. - (b) If fingers are dirty or dusty, ensure to wash them and dry them before the thumb impression (biometric) is captured. - (c) Ensure fingers of both hands are dry.
-If fingers are moist, wipe each finger to dry them. - (d) If the primary finger (thumb) to be captured is injured/damaged, immediately notify the concerned authority in the test centre.
+In case of candidates who have changed their name will be allowed only if they produce original Gazette notification/their original marriage certificate/affidavit in original. - (5) Photograph and IRIS will be captured at the examination venue.
+The photo captured will be matched with the photo uploaded by the candidate in the application.
+You must NOT change your appearance from the photo uploaded by you.

+(IRIS scan is introduced in lieu of Biometric thumb impression due to covid-19 situation to avoid circulation of infection with multiple thumb impressions).
+Decision of the IRIS data verification authority with regard to its status (matched or mismatched) shall be final and binding upon the candidates.
+Refusal to participate in the process of IRIS scanning / verification on any occasion may lead to cancellation of candidature.
+With regards to the same, please note the following: